Captain Flamingo: Season 2 (2007)

-Season 3 (2008)
+Season 3 (2008–10)

 Telecast and home media

-Captain Flamingo was first premiered on YTV on February 7, 2006, and ended on April 17, 2008, with the final episode.
-In repeats, Canadian Nickeldoeon also aired from November 2, 2009 (launch date) until June 3, 2013.

-In the U.S., Toon Disney premiered this show on January 28, 2008, at 8:30 AM, although it was initially going for broadcast during their Jetix programming block.
+Captain Flamingo was first premiered on YTV on February 7, 2006, and ended on December 19, 2010, with the Christmas episode.
+Nickelodeon also aired the show in reruns from November 2, 2009 (launch date) until June 3, 2013.
+In the U.S., the show premiered on Toon Disney on January 28, 2008, at 8:30 AM, although it was initially going to be broadcast during their Jetix programming block.
 Captain Flamingo was removed from the Toon Disney schedule on August 12, 2008, but returned on September 2 at 5:30 a.m.
-When Toon Disney was rebranded to Disney XD on February 13, 2009, Captain Flamingo was once again removed, and hasn't aired in the U.S. since the future years.
+When Toon Disney was rebranded to Disney XD on February 13, 2009, Captain Flamingo was once again removed, and has not aired in the U.S. since.

 As of 2022, the show is now streaming on both Peacock and Tubi.

 In May 2006, Jetix Europe acquired the European and Middle Eastern pay-TV rights, in addition to television distribution, (serviced by Buena Vista International Television on behalf of the network) home video and consumer product rights to the series in the said territories, except for Spain and Portugal.
 Therefore, it started airing on European channels of the network, excluding France, in Autumn 2006.

 The three DVD releases of the show were released on June 29, 2011, only in region four.
 Each release contained only fourteen episodes from the first season.
 But other regional releases have not yet been released.

+Reception

+Captain Flamingo received mixed reviews but has since gained a cult following.

+Anne Louise Bannon of Common Sense Media rated the show two stars out of five, noting that it targeted adult audiences rather than "the 7-year-olds who will most likely be watching."
+On the other hand, she also says about "mildly" funny moments "at best."